wp-plugins/stumble-for-wordpress/readme.txt

 To make the best use of the plugin, please [download YARPP](http://mitcho.com/code/yarpp/) first.

-To insert a "stumble" button, simply link it to this URL: http://<Your Blog Location>/?stumble.
+To insert a "stumble" button, simply link it to this URL: http://your.url.com/?stumble.
 The options panel will give you the exact link.

-To make use of the related posts feature, you need to link to: http://<Your Blog Location>/?stumble=<ID>.
+To make use of the related posts feature, you need to link to: http://your.url.com/?stumble=<ID>.
 Replace <ID> with the post ID.
 Information will be pulled from YARPP, if available, and the user will be brought to a related post.

 == Screenshots ==